Billy Walkabout

 Billy Walkabout (March 31, 1949 – March 7, 2007) is thought to be the most decorated Native American soldier of the Vietnam War.
 He received one Distinguished Service Cross (upgraded from Silver Star), one Bronze Star Medal, one Army Commendation Medal, and one Purple Heart.
-Other sources and images report multiple awards of silver stars, bronze stars, army commendation medals, purple hearts and air medals.

 Background and family

 Walkabout was born on March 31, 1949, in Cherokee County, Oklahoma.
 He was a citizen of the Cherokee Nation, belonging to the Blue Holly Clan, Anisahoni, and was the son of Warren Walkabout and Bobby Jean Chaudoin Walkabout.